array-eu/deptree_presentation/PITCHME.md

 - Yocto-specific building blocks:
     - automatic snapshot and copy of yocto build dir on FOSSology machine
     - automatic detection of static dependencies
-    - license mapping at binary level (and not only at package level)
+    - automatic mapping of irrelevant files

 - a better name?